kenlasko/k8s/manifests/apps/dead-man-hand/README.md

 If I don't visit Home Assistant for a week, DMH will start sending me daily emails until I either open Home Assistant (triggering the automation) or directly visiting https://dmh.ucdialplans.com/api/alive.
 If I don't respond for a total of 2 weeks, the email to my wife will be sent.

 ## Script Update
-I have a script stored within my NixOS secrets that can be used to create a new action (can't modify the existing one) should my financial info need updating.
-THe script shouldn't be modified directly It is generated via SOPS and NixOS so it can be stored securely in my Git repo.
+I have the message text securely stored in my NixOS secrets that can be used to create a new action (can't modify the existing one) should my financial info need updating.

-The [~/nixos/config/sops.nix](https://github.com/kenlasko/nixos-wsl/blob/main/config/sops.nix) NixOS flake makes the script available to the host OS.
+The [~/nixos/config/sops.nix](https://github.com/kenlasko/nixos-wsl/blob/main/config/sops.nix) NixOS flake makes the content available to the host OS as a file in `/run/secrets`

 To modify the contents:
 1. Edit the `secrets.yaml` using SOPS: `sops --config ~/nixos/.sops.yaml ~/nixos/config/secrets.yaml`
-2. Search for the `dmh-create-action.sh` script
+2. Search for the `dmh-email-message` text
 3. Make the necessary modifications and save the contents
 4. Run `sudo nixos-rebuild switch` to update the decrypted file
-#

 The action is already active in the pod.
 This script is only necessary if changes are made to the financial details.
 To replace the existing action:
 1. EXEC into the `dead-man-hand-0` pod either via [K9S](https://github.com/derailed/k9s) or via `kubectl exec -it -n dmh dead-man-hand-0 -- sh`
-1. Run `dmh-cli action ls` to get a list of current actions.
+2. Run `dmh-cli action ls` to get a list of current actions.
 There should be two.
 One is a reminder action.
 The other is the email to my wife.
-2. Find the UUID for the wife email action and run `dmh-cli action delete --uuid <ENTERUUIDHERE>`
+3. Find the UUID for the wife email action and run `dmh-cli action delete --uuid <ENTERUUIDHERE>`
-3. From the base OS, run the script with the updated instructions.
+4. From the base OS, run the `~/nixos/scripts/dmh-create-action.sh` script with the updated instructions.
 You should get a message back that says `Action created successfully`

 ## Testing action
 Run this from inside DMH pod: